Sumo is a wholesale electricity provider offering a range of competitive plans to Victorian and NSW customers.

 How do I seek help or assistance?

-Live in Victoria?
-Sumo Power is always ready to provide help when needed.
+Sumo is always ready to provide help when needed.

 - Call Sumo at 13 88 60, weekdays from 8.30am to 5.30pm, for quick assistance and real live help.

-- Send an email to Sumo Power to get answers to your questions in writing.
+- Send an email to Sumo to get answers to your questions in writing.

 - Send mail the old fashioned way by addressing it to South Melbourne Market Street, PO Box 5329, South Melbourne, VIC 3205.